The Bureau of Land Management (BLM) is looking for temporary employees to work as Fire Dispatchers.Learn more about this agency

 A Fire Dispatcher (GS-04 Range/Forestry Technician) provides a wide range of fire dispatch support functions; including mobilization, demobilization, logistics support.
 This involves the movement of aircraft, personnel and equipment in accordance with local dispatch mobilization guides and planning documents.

-A Fire Dispatcher (GS-05 Range/Forestry Technician) receives fire reports, determines location, land status and current fire information, dispatches personnel, equipment, aircraft, and/or supplies.
+A Fire Dispatcher (GS-05 Range/Forestry Technician) receives fire reports, determines location, land status, and current fire information, and dispatches personnel, equipment, aircraft, and/or supplies.
 Collects, processes, collates and submits incident information to support fire operations.
 Processes and interprets weather information.
 Inputs data into a number of fire-related computer applications.

 A Fire Dispatcher (GS-07 Range/Forestry Technician) serves as a senior fire dispatcher in a dispatch center.
 Performs and directs others in receiving fire reports, determining location, land status, and current fire information.
 Determines appropriate resource response to incidents.
 Anticipates fire suppression needs and determines resource allocation.
 Coordinates aviation dispatch operation.
 Inputs data into a number of fire-related computer applications.

 This job is open to…Applications will be accepted from all qualified United States citizens.

 Questions?
 This job is open to 1 group.

 PHYSICAL DEMANDS: The work is primarily performed in an office setting, but demands long hours of sitting and irregular shifts.
 Long periods of intense concentration and working at peak proficiency/intensity levels.